 Dealing with rowdy students every day requires a lot of energy, so make sure your favorite teacher has a few treats on hand whenever they need an energy boost.
 Choose from boxes of gourmet cookies or specialty chocolates to show your appreciation.
 Themed gift baskets of baked goods or sweet and salty selections are always welcome, especially when there’s enough to share with the whole family.

 You can even play off the “apple for the teacher” trope with an orchard-themed gift basket filled with fresh apples, roasted nuts, and dried fruit.

 7. Present personalized notes

 Sometimes, the simplest gifts have the most meaning.
-Teachers will treasure a heartfelt card that expresses your appreciation for longer than you know.
+Teachers will forever treasure a heartfelt card that expresses your appreciation.

-“The best gifts I’ve received for teacher appreciation week are cards with thoughtful notes in them,” says elementary school teacher Elizabeth Manly.
+“The best gifts I’ve received for Teacher Appreciation Week are cards with thoughtful notes in them,” says Elizabeth Manly, an elementary school teacher.
 “I’ve saved all the cards I received throughout the years that tell me specifically why the parents appreciate me or why they’ve enjoyed having their child in my class.
 A thank you is nice, but a more meaningful note brightens my week.”

 Great gifts for teachers